phalcon/documentation/docs/api/phalcon_mvc.md

 ```php
 public function offsetExists( mixed $index ): bool;
 ```
-Checks whether offset exists in the row
+Checks whether offset exists in the row.
+Returns true when the property is present on the row, regardless of whether its value is null - column presence is the contract, not value truthiness.

 ```php